 Running downhill can be dangerous if you aren’t looking at the trail ahead.
 Just like going uphill, look forward to keep your body aligned.

 To keep your pace quick, but under control, shorten your stride.
 Your feet should be quickly hitting the ground in the middle of your foot.
-Too long of strides will cause your body to slow while creating rough impact on your heels.
+Too long of strides will cause your body to slow while creating a rough impact on your heels.

 Engage your core during the descent.
 An engaged core keeps your head upright and your arms loose.
 If you feel a strain on an area other than your core, your form might be a bit off.
 Keep your abs, glutes, and back muscles tight until you reach the bottom of the hill.